jro31/jethro-codes/_articles/projects/blocks-falling.md

 The second argument is thankfully a little simpler to explain.

-`current` is given to use by Redux Toolkit, and we import it at the top of our game board slice:
+`current` is given to us by Redux Toolkit, and we import it at the top of our game board slice:

 ```js
 import { current } from '@reduxjs/toolkit';